sneveu/middleman-webpack-react/README.md

     npm install

-If you want to use Bourbon, install it manually by going into source/stylesheets:
+If you want to use Bourbon

-    bourbon install
+    bourbon install --path source/stylesheets

 To get running, start the middleman server: